Community Reinvestment Act (CRA) Public File Information

 As a community bank committed to providing access to banking services and loans to all members of our assessment area, we place particular emphasis on our compliance with the Fair Lending Statutes and the Community Reinvestment Act (CRA).
 We believe that doing so is basic to good business practice and to the Bank’s future vitality.

-The objective of this policy is to communicate our commitment to the requirements of the Community Reinvestment Act and to detail the proactive CRA Program in place at Cornerstone Bank.
-By providing our CRA public information online, Cornerstone Bank is better able to keep the information current while providing the public with convenient access.
+The objective of this policy is to communicate our commitment to the requirements of the Community Reinvestment Act and to detail the proactive CRA Program in place.
+By providing our CRA public information online, we are better able to keep the information current while providing the public with convenient access.

 Public Information Available for Inspection